kiddotrace/riotid-checker/README.md

 `pip3 install -r requirements.txt`

-also u need nodejs to bypass cloudflare cuz one of the libraries have a dependency
+also u need nodejs to bypass cloudflare cuz cfscrape package have a dependency